polixir/RLAssistant/README.md

         exp_manager.save_checkpoint()
 ```

-**Record other type of data** [under developing]
+**Record other types of data** [under developing]

-Currently we can record complex-structure data based on tensorboard:
+Currently, we can record complex-structure data based on tensorboard:
 ```python
 # from tensorflow summary
 import tensorflow as tf